hfelippe/hfelippe.github.io/index.md

 My main interest is using well-established physical theories to uncover the mechanisms underlying complex systems’ behavior.
-I am particularly interested in developing computational and mathematical tools to model the scaling of markets, the self-organization of biosystems, and the emergence of cognition.
+I am particularly interested in developing computational and mathematical tools to model scaling laws in networked systems, self-organized criticality in biological processes, and the emergence of cognition in the human brain.

 <h3>Contact</h3>
 I can be reached by email at <b>h.felippe at fisica.ufrn.br</b>.